MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/mrx/nc-mrx-pmrx_calldown.md

 The <b>LowIoContext.Operation</b> member is set to LOWIO_OP_UNLOCK.

+The <b>LowIoContext.ResourceThreadId</b> member is set to the thread of the process that initiated the operation in RDBSS.

+The <b>LowIoContext.ParamsFor.Locks.ByteOffset</b> member is set to the value of <b>IrpSp-&gt;Parameters.LockControl.ByteOffset.QuadPart</b>.

+The <b>LowIoContext.ParamsFor.Locks.Key</b> member is set to the value of <b>IrpSp-&gt;Parameters.LockControl.Key</b>.

+The <b>LowIoContext.ParamsFor.Locks.Length</b> member is set to the value of <b>IrpSp-&gt;Parameters.LockControl.Length.QuadPart</b>.

 The <b>LowIoContext.Operation</b> member of the RX_CONTEXT structure specifies the low I/O operation to perform.
 It is possible for several of the low I/O routines to point to the same routine in a network mini-redirector because this <b>LowIoContext.Operation</b> member can be used to differentiate the low I/O operation that is requested.
 For example, all the I/O calls related to file locks could call the same low I/O routine in the network mini-redirector and this routine could use the <b>LowIoContext.Operation</b> member to differentiate between the lock and unlock operation that is requested.

 If the <a href="https://msdn.microsoft.com/library/windows/hardware/ff550740">MRxLowIOSubmit[LOWIO_OP_UNLOCK]</a> routine can take a long time to complete, the network mini-redirector driver should release the FCB structure before initiating the network communication.
 The FCB structure can be released by calling <a href="..\mrxfcb\nf-mrxfcb-rxreleasefcbresourceforthreadinmrx.md">RxReleaseFcbResourceForThreadInMRx</a>.
 While the <i>MRxLowIOSubmit[LOWIO_OP_UNLOCK]</i> routine is processing, the <b>LowIoContext.ResourceThreadId</b> member of RX_CONTEXT is guaranteed to indicate the thread of the process that initiated the operation in RDBSS.

+The <b>LowIoContext.ResourceThreadId</b> member of RX_CONTEXT can be used to release the FCB structure on behalf of another thread.
+When an asynchronous routine completes, the FCB structure that was acquired from the initial thread can be released.

 The<a href="https://msdn.microsoft.com/50f7abdf-a3f7-4625-ac54-75e80807d05e"> MRxLowIOSubmit[LOWIO_OP_UNLOCK_MULTIPLE]</a> routine is called by <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/ifs/the-rdbss-driver-and-library">RDBSS</a> to request that the network mini-redirector remove multiple locks held on a file object.